sylvainemery/sylvainemery.github.io/_drafts/Installing Gentoo on an HP Folio 9470m laptop.md

 To enter the partition utility, type `gdisk /dev/sda`.
 Then:

-- Print the existing partition table (if any) by typing `p`
+- Print the existing partition table by typing `p`
-- Delete all the existing partitions.
-Type `d` and the partition number(s).
+- Delete all the existing partitions (if any).
+Type `d` and the partition number.
 - Create the bios-boot partition by typing `n`, partition number by default (1), first sector by default (2048), last sector +2M, partition type ef02
 - Create the boot partition by typing `n`, partition number by default (2), first sector by default (6144), last sector +512M, partition type by default (8300)
 - Create the swap partition by typing `n`, partition number by default (3), first sector by default (1054720), last sector +8192M, partition type 8200